 Planning for housing for the ageing population

 Planning has many responsibilities, but principally it must foster sustainable development through three dimensions – economic, social and environmental.
 The National Planning Policy Framework (NPPF) is clear that the social aspect is responsible for ensuring that planning delivers “strong, vibrant and healthy communities by providing the supply of housing required to meet the needs of present and future generations” (NPPF, paragraph 7).
-The issues which the UK faces in respect of housing supply are well understood and feature in the press daily.
+The issues the UK faces in terms of housing supply are well understood and feature in the press daily.
 However, paragraph 7 continues, explicitly noting a requirement to meet the needs of “future generations”; it is this whole of life housing need which we consider in this note.

 Paragraph 47 of the NPPF provides clear direction to Local Planning Authorities (LPA) that they need to identify land to supply housing over the short, medium and long term.
 Paragraph 50 continues, highlighting the need to ensure the delivery of “a wide choice of high quality homes” and that these should address “the needs of different groups in the community”, including older people.
 Such accommodation is likely to fall within Use Class C2, rather than lifetime homes standards being applied to general market housing.
 The provision of specialist accommodation is more likely to address needs in the shorter term due to the potential for churn in the wider housing market failing to keep pace with need.